 I decided that in order for the kids and I to get use to homeschooling on a daily basis, we’d start with a morning time that we all could do together.

 And in the beginning, we did actually have a physical basket.
-We started pretty rough with all kinds of ideas (as anyone would who didn’t know what they were doing).
+We started pretty rough with all kinds of ideas (as anyone would who doesn’t know what they were doing).

 We started with the Pledge of Allegiance and a calendar kit.
 I used a magnetic calendar that helped us go over the date, day of the week and month of the year